Symphony No. 103 (Haydn): Premiere

 Haydn later performed the work in Vienna, and for this purpose made a small cut in the final movement, which is usually respected by conductors today.

+Publication and autograph ms.

+According to Robbins Landon (1954:52), the first publication of the work was carried out by the London firm of Monzani & Cimador under the supervision of Johann Peter Salomon.
+In the years that followed, the work was published by multiple firms: Imbault, Pleyel, Sieber, Andre, Hummel, Simrock, Breitkopf & Härtel, and Artaria.
+Robbins Landon notes: "We have no evidence at all, textual or otherwise, that Haydn had anything to do with [any of these editions]."

+Haydn retained the autograph manuscript himself.
+In 1806, toward the end of his life, he made a gift of the manuscript to the admiring younger composer Luigi Cherubini, who was visiting him at his home in Mariahilf, near Vienna.
+The manuscript eventually made its way to the collections of the British Library.
+Robbins Landon suggests that accurate modern editions should rely primarily on the composer's autograph manuscript and not the published versions.

+Reception

-Since its premiere, the "Drumroll" Symphony has been a favorite among Haydn's symphonies, and it is frequently performed and recorded today.
-In 1831, Richard Wagner arranged it for piano.
+Since its premiere, the "Drumroll" Symphony has been a favorite among Haydn's symphonies, performed even during the long drought of esteem Haydn's work suffered during the 19th century.
+In 1831, Richard Wagner arranged the work for piano.
+The work is frequently performed and recorded today.

-The symphony takes about 30 minutes to perform.

 Scoring

 The work is scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.

 Movements

 The work is in standard four-movement form.
+It takes about 30 minutes to perform.

 I. Adagio – Allegro con spirito

 After the opening drum roll, the bass instruments play a somber opening theme:

 As commentators have pointed out, the first four notes of which match the Dies Irae chant, part of the Latin mass for the dead:

 H. C. Robbins Landon has remarked that at the start the theme is ambiguous between duple and triple time and between the keys of C minor and (what ultimately proves the case) E♭ major.